RicardoDominguez/EEG-analysis/readme.md

     Ensure you have created a file with the EEG cannel locations (using the EEGlab GUI Edit/Channel Locations) and said file is located in ``Data/rawDataX``.
     The folder created ``/Data/icaX`` will contains EEGlab ``.set`` files.

  5. Run [ICArejectChannels.m](ICArejectChannels.m) to reject the individual components extracted using ICA.
 Individual windows will apear in the screen with information about the components found using ICA.
+The pruned data will be stored at ``/Data/pruneX``.

  6. Run [computeSpectralPowers.m](computeSpectralPowers.m) to compute the spectral powers of the clean signals.
 The values for each dataset are stored at ``/Data/powersX`` as ``.txt`` files.